Prices from £22.99

-Trimethoprim tablets should be swallowed whole with a glass of waters.
+Trimethoprim 200mg tablets should be swallowed whole with a glass of water.

 Always take your medicine as prescribed by the doctor.

 All medicines have the potential of causing side effects, though not everybody gets them.
 Understand the risks associated with your treatment and being vigilant of side effects is important to your care.